Clifford systems, harmonic maps and metrics with non-negative curvature: Abstract

 \section{Abstract}

 Associated with a symmetric Clifford system $\{P_0, P_1,\cdots, P_{m}\}$ on $\mathbb{R}^{2l}$, there is a canonical vector bundle $\eta$ over $S^{l-1}$.
-For $m=4$ and $8$, we construct explicitly its characteristic map, and completely determine when the sphere bundle $S(\eta)$ admits a cross-section.
-These generalize the related results in \cite{St51} and \cite{Ja58} respectively.
+For $m=4$ and $8$, we construct explicitly its characteristic map, and determine completely when the sphere bundle $S(\eta)$ associated to $\eta$ admits a cross-section.
+These generalize the results in \cite{St51} and \cite{Ja58}.
 As an application, we establish new harmonic representatives of certain elements in homotopy groups of spheres (cf. \cite{PT97} \cite{PT98}).
-By a suitable choice of Clifford system, we construct a metric of non-negative curvature on $M_+$, the inhomogeneous focal submanifold of OT-FKM type with $m=3$, which is diffeomorphic to $S(\eta)$.
+By a suitable choice of Clifford system, we construct a metric of non-negative curvature on $S(\eta)$ which is diffeomorphic to the inhomogeneous focal submanifold $M_+$ of OT-FKM type isoparametric hypersurfaces with $m=3$.